Solving for multi-class: a survey and synthesis: Decision-trees

 \section{Decision-trees}

-The most obvious method of dividing up a multi-class problem into binary classifiers is hierarchically using a {\it decision tree} \citep{Cheong_etal2004,Lee_Oh2003}.
+The most clear-cut method of dividing up a multi-class problem into binary classifiers is hierarchically using a {\it decision tree} \citep{Cheong_etal2004,Lee_Oh2003}.
 In this method, the classes are first divided into two partitions, then those partitions are each divided into two partitions and so on until only one class remains.
 The classification scheme is hierarchical, with all the losing classes being excluded from consideration at each step.
-Only the conditional probability of the winning class is calculated as the product of all the returned conditional probabilities of the binary classifiers.
+Only the conditional probability of the winning (most likely) class is calculated as the product of all the returned conditional probabilities of the binary classifiers.

 Let $1k_1k_2k_3...$ be a binary number enumerating the binary classifier where $k_j \in \lbrace 0,~1 \rbrace$ is the returned class at the $j$th level of the tree.
-Note that here we assume that the returned class is either zero or one.
+Here we assume that the returned class is either zero or one.
 Then $c_{1k_1k_2k_3...}$ is the final class at the $1k_1k_2k_3...$th terminal node.
-Recalling the notation established in Section \ref{description}, the conditional probability is: \begin{eqnnon} P(c_{1k_1k_2k_3k_4...}|\vec x) = P_1(k_1|\vec x) P_{1k_1}(k_2|\vec x) P_{1k_1k_2}(k_3|\vec x)P_{1k_1k_2k_3}(k_4|\vec x)... \end{eqnnon}
+Recalling the notation established in Section \ref{description}, the conditional probability is: \begin{eqnarraynon} \max_i P(i | \vec x) = P(c_{1k_1k_2k_3k_4...}|\vec x) \\ = P_1(k_1|\vec x) P_{1k_1}(k_2|\vec x) P_{1k_1k_2}(k_3|\vec x)P_{1k_1k_2k_3}(k_4|\vec x)... \end{eqnarraynon}

 Decision trees have the advantage that they are fast since on average they require only $\log_2 n_c$ classifications and there is no need to solve a constrained matrix inverse.
 On the other hand, because there is less information being taken into consideration, they may be less accurate.